julien6387/supvisors/docs/xml_rpc.rst

 Python Client
 ~~~~~~~~~~~~~

-There are two possibilities to perform an XML-RPC from a python client.
-Both methods don't require any additional third
+To perform an XML-RPC from a python client, |Supervisor| provides the ``getRPCInterface`` function of the
-party.
-However, it is assumed that the environment parameter contains the relevant HTTP configuration, as it would be
-set for a process spawned by |Supervisor|.
+:program:`supervisor.childutils` module.

-More particularly, it is expected that the following variables are set:
+The parameter requires a dictionary with the following variables set:

     * ``SUPERVISOR_SERVER_URL``: the url of the |Supervisor| HTTP server (ex: ``http://localhost:60000``),
     * ``SUPERVISOR_USERNAME``: the user name for the HTTP authentication (may be void),
     * ``SUPERVISOR_PASSWORD``: the password for the HTTP authentication (may be void).

-The first is to use the ``getRPCInterface`` of the :program:`supervisor.childutils` module.
-This is available in |Supervisor| but it works only for the local node.
+If the Python client has been spawned by Supervisor, the environment already contains these parameters but they are
+configured to communicate with the local |Supervisor| instance.
+If the Python client has to communicate with a distant
+|Supervisor| instance, the parameters must be set accordingly.

 .. code-block:: python